 Information about many of the clinical trials available across Mayo Clinic is online as well.

-Tags: Center for the Science of Health Care Delivery, clinical trials, Education, Findings, Innovations, Mayo Clinic Graduate School of Biomedical Sciences, Mayo Clinic Proceedings, research education, Research News Roundup, Rochester Epidemiology Project
+Tags: breast cancer, cancer, cardiology, Center for the Science of Health Care Delivery, clinical trials, Education, encephalitis, Findings, heart failure, Innovations, kidney stones, Mayo Clinic Graduate School of Biomedical Sciences, Mayo Clinic Proceedings, neurology, research education, Research News Roundup, Rochester Epidemiology Project, women's health